abankalarm/pth-toolkit/README.md

 ### Since the out of box version of pth toolkit has actually got pretty old heres the newer steps to make it run - that i had piece together myself and still run in 2021

 ## Changes:
-I have added several static libraries that aren't shipped anymore with newer releases (e.g. libgnutls.so.26, libreadline.so.6) so you are really good to go now ;)
+I have added/replaced several static libraries that aren't shipped anymore with newer releases or dont run properly in the newer distos(e.g. libgnutls.so.26, libreadline.so.6) so you are really good to go now ;)
 I have also added the steps below without which you will keep running into errors

 ## Steps: